bilal2vec/L2/NOTES.md

         -   matmul
             -   3 and 4d backwards don't work yet because transpose should only work on two dims
         -   slice
+            -   allocates a small (1 element) tensor to satisfy match arms
         -   view
         -   concat
         -   transpose